 Who am I: Who do I say that I am?

-My conversation with a stranger usually begins with them asking my name and then asking what I do for a living.
-For years I answered my name and worked as a claims adjuster for a large insurance carrier.
+My conversation with a stranger usually begins with asking my name and what I do for a living.
+I answered my name for years and worked as a claims adjuster for a large insurance carrier.

 It is easy for me to let the things I do become the source of my identity.